cityofaustin/vision-zero/database/README.md

 The Vision Zero Database (VZD) is a Postgresql database that serves as the central repository of Austin's traffic crash data.
 The database is fronted with a GraphQL API, powered by [Hasura](https://github.com/hasura/graphql-engine), which is also used to manage schema migrations.

-The design supports an editing environment which enables Vision Zero program staff to edit and enrich crash data, while also allowing record updates to flow into the database from upstream sources, such as the TxDOT Crash Records Information System (CRIS).
+The design supports an editing environment which enables Vision Zero program staff to edit and enrich crash data, while also allowing record updates to flow into the database from upstream sources, such as the TxDOT Crash Records Information System (CRIS) and local emegency medical services.

 ![vision zero data flow](../docs/images/data_flow.png)